Strengthening Rural Communities (SRC)

 Applications from not-for-profit organisations in communities of less than 15,000 people are prioritised, particularly communities whose size, remoteness and relative access to services, funding, and resources present particular ongoing challenges.

-The Strengthening Rural Communities program accepts applications year round.
-At this stage, only the Small and Vital tier will be available, with the Larger Leverage tier to open in August 2019.
+The Strengthening Rural Communities program normally accepts applications year round.
+However, as the program has been operating for 12 months, FRRR is taking the opportunity to review it to ensure it meets needs of community groups and donor partners.
 The table below shows the expected dates that applications will be assessed throughout the year, and when funds will be awarded.

 |SRC - Small & Vital|| ||Now open, cut off date for applications is |